SticsRPacks/SticsRPacks/README.md

 SticsRPacks packages!**

 To run it you need to install the `learnr` package.

+If you have a version of STICS more recent or equal to 9.2.0 installed on your computer, it is recommended that you use this version to carry out the exercises of the tutorial.

+For this, an environment variable `javastics_path` must be set to the path of the corresponding JavaSTICS folder.
+This can be done:

+- in your R session, each time before running the tutorial, by executing the following command:
+  `Sys.setenv(javastics_path="path_to_JavaSTICS”)`, where
+  `path_to_JavaSTICS` should be replaced by the absolute path of the corresponding JavaSTICS folder.

+or

+- by defining this environment variable in your .Renviron file: edit this file (located in your Home directory, can be edited also using `usethis::edit_r_environ()`), and add a new line `javastics_path="path_to_JavaSTICS"`

+Your R session must then be restarted in any case (in RStudio: menu Session-\> Restart R).

 Then, if you have RStudio version 1.3 or greater, click on the Tutorial pane on the right of the RStudio window (close to Environment, History,